-- 1. Check all fasteners, set screws, wheel, motor base and accessories for tightness. - 2.
-Rotate the fan wheel by hand and assure no parts are rubbing. - 3.
+- 1. Check all fasteners, set screws, wheel, bearings, drive, motor base and accessories for tightness. - 2.
+Rotate the fan wheel by hand and assure not parts are rubbing.
+Access to the wheel is obtained through an access panel located on the side of the fan housing. - 3.
 Ensure proper wheel settings for radial gap and alignment.
-See page 4.
+See page 7.